-This post, Part Two of my three part series, offers a look at these theories and practices, with a focus on the new and problematic Verified Fan process and it’s friends, Boosting and FanScore.
-(Part Three of the series will look at the U2 Verified Fan sale experience and will offer some suggestions from a fan’s [meaning me :D] perspective for creating a more fan-friendly experience to ticket buying.)
+This post, Part Two of the series, offers a look at these theories and practices, with a focus on the new and problematic Verified Fan process and it’s friends, Boosting and FanScore.

 I should begin with the same caveats from Part One: